B3CKDOOR/Discord-LiveBot/README.md

 # Discord-LiveBot
 An app that allows you to see / act like an discord bot

+**Originally Developed By PlayBy, Fixed / Updated by B3CKDOOR**

 # YOU ARE NOT ALLOWED TO RUN USER ACCOUNTS WITH THIS APP, ITS AGAINST TOS
-## You have been warned

-**Originally Developed By PlayBy, Fixed / Updated by B3CKDOOR**

 ### NOTE: The assets in this project belong to their rightfull owners.